sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Studio_Troubleshooting/Reporting_Bugs_or_Requesting_Features.md

 The following table explains what information must be included in which fields in order for a ticket to be accepted.

-If you have been directed to this section after creating a ticket in Jira, it probably means that you have omitted some vital information.
+{{% alert title="💡 Hint" color="info" %}}If you have been directed to this section after creating a ticket in Jira, it probably means that you have omitted some vital information.
 If a field is omitted from the list below, you can leave it at the default value.

-If the bug relates to the Titanium SDK rather than Studio, please follow the [Titanium Ticket Checklist](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/How_to_Report_a_Bug_or_Make_a_Feature_Request/#jira-ticket-checklist) instead.
+If the bug relates to the Titanium SDK rather than Studio, please follow the [Titanium Ticket Checklist](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/How_to_Report_a_Bug_or_Make_a_Feature_Request/#jira-ticket-checklist) instead.{{% /alert %}}

 | Field | Required | Information to include |
 | --- | --- | --- |